ojung/ojung.github.io/content/resume.md

 **Core Responsibilities**
-* Plan, design, implement and maintain features and components
 * Prototype Data Management Platform utilizing a 3-dimensional data model in HBase
 * Maintain Hadoop / Hbase clusers
 * Extend core functionality of HBase with coprocessors and custom filters